crimsonredmk/ArchLinuxARM-TouchPad/Building.md

 This will create a file named uImage.ArchLinuxARM.
 This is the file you'll copy into your TouchPad's /boot/ directory.

-In moboot 0.3.5 you'll also need to run: echo "yes" > /boot/moboot.verbose.ArchLinuxARM
+When installing moboot 0.3.5 you'll also need to run: echo "yes" > /boot/moboot.verbose.ArchLinuxARM

 #### Other Goodies ####